Mounted Grenadiers Regiment

 The first Regiment of Mounted Grenadiers, formed in 1812, fought in the Argentine War of Independence under José de San Martín, and the Cisplatine War, subsequently becoming the Presidential bodyguard in 1825.
 Refusing to replenish its membership with soldiers who had not fought in the Argentine War of Independence, the regiment disbanded in 1826.

-The second Regiment of Mounted Grenadiers was formed in 1903, and serves as the national ceremonial unit.
+The second Regiment of Mounted Grenadiers was formed on May 25, 1903, by then President of Argentina Julio Argentino Roca, and serves as the national ceremonial unit.
 It claims the original regiment of 1812 as its heritage, but has no direct link or lineage.
 This incarnation of the regiment is also known as the General Jose de San Martin Cavalry Regiment.
-As a unit, it has never been in combat, although ten members of the regiment were seconded to other units which fought in the Falklands, as well as six machine gun detachments being attached to the 1st Infantry Regiment Los Patricios during that conflict.
+As a unit, it has never been in combat, although ten members of the regiment were seconded to other units which fought in the Islas Malvinas, as well as six machine gun detachments being attached to the 1st Infantry Regiment Los Patricios during that conflict.

 The original Mounted Grenadiers of 1812–1826

 The original regiment was founded by Argentine national hero José de San Martín in 1812.
 Its first military action was the Battle of San Lorenzo (1813).
 The regiment also played a key role as part of the Army of the Andes (Ejército de los Andes) in the battles of Chacabuco (1817) and Maipú (1818) in Chile.
 Traveling to Perú, Ecuador, and Bolivia, the Grenadiers took part in the Battles of Riobamba, Pichincha (1822) and Ayacucho (1824), and in the Cisplatine War.
 The size of the regiment fell to 120 men and it was disbanded in 1827.